juei-dev/adsbmonitor/README.md

 Nov 21, 2021:
   - Added an Airbus ECAM / Engine parameter -styled receiver statistics gauge display for both receivers having 3 gauges: messages / minute percentage from maximum detected, SNR and PSNR.
 Also some minor fixes at receiver details have been made.

+Nov 22, 2021:
+  - Added paging to stats display part and a new page with maximum values of distance, altitude, gs, tas, climb and descent during the session instead of just stats gauges.
+Also some bugfixes.

 ## Current features